 Combine all spices and herbs in a small bowl and stir to combine.

 You can also place spices and herbs in a glass jar.
-Place a lid on the jar and shake it for about 10 seconds or so to mix all the ingredients.
+Place a lid on the jar and shake it for about 10 seconds to mix all the ingredients.

 To use, sprinkle dry rub on meat liberally with a spoon.